Is Christianity incompatible with the theory of evolution?

 For example, Angler fish are deep sea fish that have nasty sharp teeth and a glowing lure attached to their head.
 This glowing lure is the last thing that many fish see before being gobbled up by the Angler fish.
 In a given population of Angler fish, some will have brighter lures than others which are better at attracting hungry fish.
 The Angler fish with brighter lures might tend to survive more often than Angler fish with dimmer lures.
 The Angler fish with brighter lures will be “naturally selected” to pass on their genetic traits to their children causing modification of the species over time.
 On an interesting side note, if the lure gets too bright, it could possibly attract larger fish that would just eat the whole Angler fish.
 Natural Selection could work in the other direction to make the lure a bit dimmer until some economic equilibrium is reached between attracting smaller fish and avoiding larger fish.

-- God could have directly influenced natural selection.
-If man can effect natural selection intentionally by altering genes or unintentionally by building wind turbines that kill thousands of birds, then surely God could have effected natural selection in many different ways.
+God could have directly influenced natural selection.
+If man can effect natural selection intentionally by altering genes or unintentionally by building wind turbines that kill thousands of birds, then surely God could have selected species quite deliberately to reach the outcomes He intended.
 Current scientific understanding shows that natural selection is the primary means of evolution, but it doesn’t rule it out as the only means.

 Some of these explanations will be more or less palatable to a Christian based on how literally they tend to translate the Bible.
 There will certainly be other explanations that are perhaps better or more nuanced; the limits of my own creativity leads me to think that it is something like one of the explanations mentioned above.